 My friend Stephanie and I were walking along Cité Universitaire at one in the morning.
 I had just arrived from a twenty-hour flight from Hong Kong to Charles de Gaulle Airport.
 I was grumpy, but seeing my friend and the sight of the pizza was the best thing I’d seen that day.
 Seconds later, my elation was crushed right before my eyes when a shadow of a young man took off with our precious pizza, yelling at the top of his lungs:

 BIENVENUE EN PARIS!!!!!!!

 That wasn’t my only thief experience in Europe.
-Maybe I was just paranoid, but I definitely had a number of near misses.
+I definitely had a number of near misses.
 Toward the last leg of my trip, in Barcelona, I looked behind me and caught a gypsy’s hand (literally red-handed) inside my shoulder bag.
 I involuntarily slapped the hand and elbowed her face; then a wave of panic enveloped me as I feared about the possibility of getting sued by the thief for assaulting her, but only to dissolve any guilt as I comforted myself that I was in Europe and not in the United States.

 Why have I become such an appealing target to European thieves?

 I need to get to the bottom of this.